Social change: the way you see the world.

 The CBA-Fast Track program gives you the business skills you need to get out into the field as soon as possible.
 Earn valuable business knowledge, management skills, real-world practical experience and a Certificate in Business Administration in just 12 weeks.

-This new flexible certificate allows you to create your own program by choosing courses from the wide range of diploma and certificate programs offered in the Division of Continuing Studies.
-You can customize a course of study to meet your specific learning needs and objectives.
+This new flexible certificate allows you to customize a course of study to meet your specific learning needs and objectives.

 The Diploma Program in Intercultural Education prepares students to play a productive and socially responsible role in an increasingly multicultural and diverse world.
 Students will develop skills to support all aspects of cultural diversity, inclusion and social change in their community, their workplace and around the world.